Birth Of The Growth Hacker

 In my mind, a Growth Hacker is likened to a product given from the chemical reaction of two elements; Marketing and Engineering.
 He is like a super-mutant of the Internet era.
 Instead of traditional marketing, which typically breaks the continuity of your day, a growth hacker understands user behavior to persuade, through the value it immediately provides.
 A growth hacker will leverage across several disciplines, from analyzing insights derived from how people flow online and by applying typical gamification methods (e.g. point scoring, competition with others, rules of play), with the view to encourage engagement with a product or service.
 Growth hacking is based in marketing but driven by obsessive focus on the product.
 The growth hacker finds a strategy within the parameters of a scalable and repeatable method for growth, that relies on this obsession.
 He is more like a golden section between marketing, product and data.
-Danielle Morrill, co-founder of Referly, said that, “the best growth hackers are questioning marketing as we know it today, because the online tactics that were once the territory of a select few are now table stakes.”
+Danielle Morrill, co-founder & CEO of Mattermark, said that, “the best growth hackers are questioning marketing as we know it today, because the online tactics that were once the territory of a select few are now table stakes.”

 In the mind of a Growth Hacker

 It’s a fact that a Growth Hacker is a mostly right-brained individual with lusty glances at the left side.
 The right cerebral hemisphere of the human brain is responsible for creativity, intuition, the will to take risks, passion etc; As the left controls logic, reason, analytical thinking….
 Well, you get the point.
 As a growth hacker, being creative is an essential feature, since it might be your best, but not your only, weapon in the business war.
 But remember; A Growth hacker is also an analytics addict.
 The best formula is to channel your creativity into data and proof, in order to make decisions.